seokhyeonSong/PowL---Pet-s-own-bowL/README.md

 # PowL---Pet-s-own-bowL
 Graduation project
 # Notice
-At first, we were tried to make it with raspberry pi.
+At first, we were tried to make it with raspberry pi.&nbsp;
-But we couldn't do it for some reason.
+But we couldn't do it for some reason.&nbsp;
-The python program will replace the raspberry pi to show flow of our project.
+The python program will replace the raspberry pi to show flow of our project.&nbsp;
-We hope that you will take that into consideration.
+We hope that you will take that into consideration.&nbsp;
 Thanks
 # Requirements

-tensorflow = 1.13.1
+tensorflow = 1.13.1&nbsp;
-\nopencv-python = 4.1.2
+opencv-python = 4.1.2&nbsp;
-\nPIL = 7.1.2
+PIL = 7.1.2&nbsp;
-\nkeras = 2.2.4
+keras = 2.2.4&nbsp;
-\ntqdm = 4.46.1
+tqdm = 4.46.1&nbsp;
-\nbeautifulsoup4 = 4.9.1
+beautifulsoup4 = 4.9.1&nbsp;
-\nselenium = 3.141.0
+selenium = 3.141.0&nbsp;
-\ntensorboard
+tensorboard&nbsp;

 # Getting started

 ## Installation

-Clone the git repository.
+Clone the git repository. &nbsp;
 We will call the cloned repository as ***$home***

     git clone https://github.com/seokhyeonSong/PowL-Pets_own_bowL.git
     cd PowL-Pets_own_bowL.git

 ## Crawling (optional)
 **This can be skipped**
-To make dataset more rich, you can crawl some data from google by this code Crawled data will be at /dog_images/each_folder
+To make dataset more rich, you can crawl some data from google by this code&nbsp;
+Crawled data will be at /dog_images/each_folder&nbsp;
-You have to distinguish some garbage images from dataset num_images are used to set the number of crawling image default is 50
+You have to distinguish some garbage images from dataset&nbsp;
+num_images are used to set the number of crawling image&nbsp;
+default is 50&nbsp;

     python crawling.py [--num_images number_of_images]

 ## Retraining (optional)
-This can be skipped
+This can be skipped&nbsp;
-to retrain the features of dogs, you can use this code
+to retrain the features of dogs, you can use this code&nbsp;

     python retraining.py --image_dir /dog_images